mwveliz/anti-antivirus-1994/README.md

 The code is written for 16-bit x86 architectures, targeting MS-DOS or Windows 3.1 operating systems.

-To compile the code, you'll need an assembler like MASM or TASM.
+To compile the code, you'll need an assembler like MASM or TASM (or nasm in GNU/LINUX using mode -t).
 For example, to compile using TASM:
 ```
 tasm /zi retrovirus.asm
 tlink /t retrovirus.obj